ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 # Thinking in Increments

-These concepts will also stronlgy influence the way you're thinking about how you're modelling your data.
+These concepts will also strongly influence the way you're thinking about how you're modelling your data.
 For example, you have an `Atom<T>`, which has an unary (`T -> T`, read: taking a type `T` and returning a type `T`) operation attached to it, you can define simple